 - Very common in Missouri.

-- Each track is heart-shaped overall (not parallel), with a split down the middle.
+- Each track is heart-shaped overall (not parallel), with a split down the middle (2-part hooves).

 - The hooves are pointed.

-- The hooves may spread, and two dewclaws may leave dots just behind each track, especially when bounding on mud or snow.
+- When running, the hooves may spread, and the two dewclaws may leave dots just behind each track, especially when bounding on mud or snow.

 - Distance of stride is about 1 foot (walking); can be 10–15 feet when bounding.

-- Although pigs, sheep, and goats also leave split-hoof tracks, only the deer’s tracks are heart-shaped overall and have pointed hooves.
+- Although pigs, sheep, and goats also leave split-hoof tracks, only the deer’s tracks are heart-shaped overall and pointed.
 Elk tracks are much larger and less pointed.